Clear your tasks in Reminders as you finish them — here's how

 Tap Delete on the alert to confirm.

-You can delete a list someone has shared with you at any time to remove it from your devices.
+in iOS 15, you can delete a list someone has shared with you at any time to remove it from your devices.
 Doing so will not impact the list on the creator's devices nor any other device with which they've shared.
 But, if you delete a shared list that you created, it will be removed from all the devices of anyone with whom you shared that list.
-You can learn more about tasks lists in Reminders by clicking the link below!
+You can learn more about setting up task lists in Reminders so you can always make sure your to-do list gets done.

-How to set up task lists in the Reminders app on iPhone and iPad